 And what about sea gulls at the beach?
 I would never try to imitate the sounds they make.
 I could accidentally summon them to think there was a huge cache of food waiting for them.
 Boy that could be a problem if there were as many as there are in the next picture.
 Besides you know what gulls do when they fly over you sometimes after eating.
 It’s not very nice!

 I took this picture of thousands of sea gulls who migrated to Wake County in Holly Springs, NC.
 I was on my way home after working night shift and saw this sight reminiscent of Alfred Hitchcock’s movie “The Birds”!

 The cardinal, also known as the redbird is the state bird of North Carolina, Illinois, Kentucky, Indiana, Ohio, West Virginia, Virginia.
-The female as many other female birds has a less brighter color, a yellowish brown.
+The female, as does many other female birds, has a less brighter color, a yellowish brown.

 A male cardinal